Chemtrail conspiracy theory: Description

-Proponents of the chemtrail conspiracy theory find support for their theories in their interpretations of sky phenomena, videos posted to the Internet, and reports about government programs; they also have certain beliefs about the goals of the alleged conspiracy and the effects of its alleged efforts and generally take certain actions based on those beliefs.
+Proponents of the chemtrail conspiracy theory find support for their theories in their interpretations of sky phenomena, videos posted to the internet, and reports about government programs; they also have certain beliefs about the goals of the alleged conspiracy and the effects of its alleged efforts and generally take certain actions based on those beliefs.

+The term chemtrail is a portmanteau of the words chemical and trail, just as contrail blends condensation and trail.

 Interpretation of evidence

 Proponents of the chemtrail conspiracy theory say that chemtrails can be distinguished from contrails by their long duration, asserting that the chemtrails are those trails left by aircraft that persist for as much as a half-day or transform into cirrus-like clouds.
 The proponents claim that after 1995, contrails had a different chemical composition and lasted a lot longer in the sky; proponents fail to acknowledge evidence of long-lasting contrails shown in World War II–era photographs.

 Proponents characterize contrails as streams that persist for hours and that, with their criss-cross, grid-like, or parallel stripe patterns, eventually blend to form large clouds.
 Proponents view the presence of visible color spectra in the streams, unusual concentrations of sky tracks in a single area, or lingering tracks left by unmarked or military airplanes flying atypical altitudes or locations as markers of chemtrails.

 Photographs of barrels installed in the passenger space of an aircraft for flight test purposes have been claimed to show aerosol dispersion systems.
-The real purpose of the barrels is to simulate the weight of passengers or cargo.
-The barrels are filled with water, and the water can be pumped from barrel to barrel in order to test different centers of gravity while the aircraft is in flight.
+The barrels' actual purpose is to simulate the weight of passengers or cargo.
+The barrels are filled with water, and the water can be pumped from barrel to barrel to test different centers of gravity while the aircraft is in flight.

-Former CIA employee and whistleblower Edward Snowden, interviewed on The Joe Rogan Experience, stated that he had searched through all the secret information of the US government for evidence about (aliens and) chemtrails.
-According to a CNN report about the webcast he said: "In case you were wondering: ...
-Chemtrails are not a thing", and: "I had ridiculous access to the networks of the NSA, the CIA, the military, all these groups.
+Former CIA employee and whistleblower Edward Snowden, interviewed on The Joe Rogan Experience, said he had searched through all the secret information of the U.S. government for evidence about (aliens and) chemtrails.
+According to a CNN report about the webcast, he said: "In case you were wondering: ...
+Chemtrails are not a thing" and "I had ridiculous access to the networks of the NSA, the CIA, the military, all these groups.
 I couldn't find anything".